-(1) Continuing coverage is available to each named executive officer for up to 18 months under a CIC Termination.

-- (2) Pursuant to our Change in Control Severance Agreements, all outstanding stock options held by the executive will become fully vested and exercisable as of immediately prior to the date of the executive's termination of employment.
-The dollar amounts in this column represent the difference in the closing price of our common stock on December 31, 2016 (\$21.40) with respect to the outstanding unvested and unexercisable option shares as of December 31, 2016, minus the exercise price of the outstanding unvested and unexercisable option shares. - (3) Total does not include amounts earned or benefits accrued due to continued service by the named executive officer through December 31, 2016, such as vested stock options.
-Total also does not include amounts the named executive officer was eligible to receive under our 2016 Bonus Plan with respect to fiscal 2016 performance. - (4) Underwater options with a value of (\$685,786) have been excluded from this calculation. - (5) Underwater options with a value of (\$297,988) have been excluded from this calculation.
+- (1) Continuing coverage is available to each named executive officer for up to 18 months under a CIC Termination. - (2) Pursuant to our Change in Control Severance Agreements, all outstanding stock options and RSUs held by the named executive officer will become fully vested and exercisable as of immediately prior to the date of the named executive officer's termination of employment.
+The dollar amounts in this column reflect the difference in the closing price of our common stock (\$47.40) on December 29, 2017 (the last trading day of 2017) with respect to the outstanding unvested and unexercisable option shares as of December 31, 2017, minus the exercise price of the outstanding unvested and unexercisable option shares. - (3) Total does not include amounts earned or benefits accrued due to continued service by the named executive officer through December 31, 2017, such as vested stock options.
+Total also does not include amounts the named executive officer was eligible to receive under our 2017 Bonus Plan with respect to fiscal 2017 performance.